kimsh02/awns-rpi5/README.md

 1. Run `./scripts/install.sh`.
 This will install, build, and set up the necessary tools, and then build and install the executable system-wide.

-1. Copy paste this one-linre if you want to run the shell commands above in one go:
+1. Copy paste this one-liner if you want to run the shell commands above in one go:
    ```
    sudo apt update && sudo apt upgrade -y && sudo apt install git -y && git clone https://github.com/kimsh02/awns-rpi5.git && cd awns-rpi5 && ./scripts/install.sh
    ```